henryw374/blog/posts/revisiting-clojure-donts-concat.md

 A lot of the original Clojure collection functions are lazy and it is still common to see new code written with them - I think because they are still seen as an idiomatic default, rather than a conscious choice.
 Non-lazy versions like `mapv` and `filterv` came later and transducers later still, but of course the old functions must continue to work as before.

 Investigating a bug in the codebase led me back to this great blog post, [Clojure Dont's: Concat](https://stuartsierra.com/2015/04/26/clojure-donts-concat) also written around a decade ago.
-The rest of this post will discuss that post, so if you haven't please read that (and ofc the rest of the 'Dont's series is also good').
+The rest of this post will discuss that post, so if you haven't read it, please read that first (and ofc the rest of the 'Dont's series is also good').

 # Revisiting the post